-2023 2022
+2024 2023

-Income (Expense) \$ \$
+Income (expenses) \$ \$

-Insurance contract revenue (1) 3,730 3,346
+Insurance contract revenue (1) 4,261 3,730

-Insurance service expense (1, 2, 3) (1,932) (1,073)
+Insurance service expense (1,3) (917) (709)

+Reinsurance service expense (2) (1,040) (1,223)

-Staff salaries and benefits (4) (394) (314)
+Staff salaries and benefits (4) (485) (394)

-Management fee expense (5) (1,989) (1,591)
+Management fee expense (5) (2,854) (1,989)

-Rent (445) (440)
+Property (445) (445)

-IT (6) (59) (95)
+IT (6) (1,073) (59)

-Insurance (7) (117) (107)
+Insurance (7) (127) (117)

-Other (21) (25)
+Other (66) (21)

-(1,227) (299)
+(2,746) (1,227)

-- (1) The Company writes insurance for certain of its directors, key management and companies related through common control.
-These risks are written at standard commercial rates and are subject to the normal reinsurance protections of the Company. - (2) The Company purchases reinsurance to reduce the treaty deductible from a company related through common control. - (3) The Company uses the services of related companies in the settlement of its claims. - (4) The Company purchases pension and health insurance coverage for its employees from companies related through common control on normal commercial terms and conditions. - (5) The Company has an agreement with a company related through common control for the provision of functions and services necessary and incidental to the successful overall management of the Company.
-For the services provided, the Company is charged a fee. - (6) Included in computer expenses are fees paid to CG for use of their computer software and costs paid to companies under common control. - (7) The Company purchases insurance coverage from itself and a company related through common control.
+(1) The Company writes insurance for certain of its directors, key management and companies related through common control.
+These risks are written at standard commercial rates and are subject to the normal reinsurance protections of the Company.

+(2) The Company purchases reinsurance to reduce the treaty deductible from a company related through common control.

+(3) The Company uses the services of related companies in the settlement of its claims.

+(4) The Company purchases pension and health insurance coverage for its employees from companies related through common control on normal commercial terms and conditions.

+(5) The Company has an agreement with a company related through common control for the provision of functions and services necessary and incidental to the successful overall management of the Company.
+For the services provided, the Company is charged a fee.

-Notes to the Financial Statements (continued) (In Thousands of Cayman Islands Dollars)
+(6) Included in computer expenses are fees paid to CG for use of their computer software and costs paid to companies under common control.

+(7) The Company purchases insurance coverage from itself and a company related through common control.